Data migration testing: A practical guide to data validation

 The most widespread issues during data migration testing

 You know that testing is a live procedure.
-So any professional might come across the whole range of issues.
+So, any professional might come across a whole range of issues.
 Here, I’ll touch upon the most common ones.
 Those include:

 • Process.